rebus-ink/ink-API/activityDoc.md

 ## Tags

-Currently, only tags of the type reader:Stack are supported by the API.
-Those are used to organize publications into stacks or collections.
+Tags of the tagType reader:Stack are used to organize publications into stacks or collections.
+It is possible to create tags with other types.

 ### Create a Tag